 While Indian defence minister Nirmala Sitharaman has refused to acknowledge CAATSA stating that India only follows United Nations sanctions, a problem would have arisen in financial settlements as dollar payments to be made by India to Russia would need to go through the US financial system which could then have blocked the payment.

 The source said that early signing of the purchase deal would ensure that India gets its S-400 system within a reasonable timeframe.
+With current production committed for deliveries to China and Turkey and negotiations on with Saudi Arabia, Morocco and Iraq, India may be pushed down the line if any one of the three countries in question signs up before India.

 India will get the S-400 Triumph mobile multichannel air defense missile system to protect its borders from potential regional threats coming from neighboring countries.